jonasbg/calendar-cli/README.md

 -----------
 - Added support for floating hours, ie 7.5h for events.
 - Added description as a requirements because I'm lazy and needed it.
 If you can make it optional please fix it for me :)
+- Added support for requirements.txt - install it with `pip install -r requirements.txt` don't know if `./setup install` is obsoleted now ¯\_(ツ)_/¯ , probably not.
 - Added Docker support based on security

 ```